-An other useful technique that can be applied when auto-powers are not dominating, is an eigenvalue decomposition of the cross-power matrix.
+A useful technique, that can be applied when auto-powers are not dominating, is the eigenvalue decomposition of the cross-spectral matrix.
 Herewith, the measured acoustic pressure can be split into incoherent "principal" components.
 This technique can be used for